 “Barato es bueno.
 Gratis es mejor.” (“Cheap is good.
 Free is better.”)

-There are lots of free online Spanish lessons that can enrich your language program.
-They’re not cookie-cutter lessons, either.
-Several programs targeted to different level learners are available—if you know where to find them.
+Lucky for us, there are lots of free online Spanish lessons that can enrich your language program.

 The Benefits of Taking Free Spanish Lessons Online